janusbrink/salt_aries/README.md

 + pyqt

-At this time, the development versions of these two packages need to be installed
+At this time, the development versions of this package needs to be installed (required for the wavelength calibration tool only)

 + [specreduce](https://github.com/crawfordsm/specreduce.git)

-The specreduce does depend on [PyQt4](https://riverbankcomputing.com/software/pyqt/intro) package.
+The specreduce package does depend on [PyQt4](https://riverbankcomputing.com/software/pyqt/intro) package.

 Suggested method for installing most of the necessary packages via anaconda